AnOpenSauceDev/DataHandlerMod/README.md

 # is this for you?
-**possibly**, as long as you don't need advanced and complicated file structures. as of the time this is being written, client and server data will not be synced.
+**possibly**, as long as you don't need advanced and complicated file structures. as of the time this is being written, **client and server data will not be synced.**
-This is due to the fact that ~~there is no real way to handle the syncing of large files in a reasonable matter.~~ im lazy.
+This is due to the fact _~~that there is no real way to handle the syncing of large files in a reasonable matter.~~_ that im lazy.